directionless/chef-save_convergence_handler/README.md

-# Chef Convergence Handler
+# Chef Save Convergence Handler

-A simple chef handler, that will note the last time recipes converged.
+A simple chef handler, that will save the last convergence time to disk.

 Designed to help monitoring systems that read data persisted to disk.